 Originally I was a 4th year university student at UBC with a Math and Economics major (Initially I was acquiring commerce courses to transfer into Sauder, but my admission revoked because I opted to remain in Alberta).
-My age is often questioned, as I was complete a bit north of 3 years of university by the time I was 19.
+I completed a bit north of 3 years of university by the time I was 19.
 I was an early graduate from high school and took up to a 140% courseload during my earlier university years, and always took summer classes.
-At the time of writing, I’m 22.
+At the time of writing, I’m 24.

 Then I had this idea of coming to Alberta for an oil patch job to make money and go home, so I put all my belongings in my car and drove it to Alberta, and I have been here ever since.